just-buildsystem/rules-rust/doc/getting-started/README.md

 ├── ROOT
 └── TARGETS

-0 directories, 5 files
+1 directories, 5 files
 ```

 Apart from the `README.md` (this file) and `main.rs`, which should be expected, three additional files are required:
- - `ROOT`, which is just an empty file that sets the worspace root of the given project;
+ - `ROOT`, which is just an empty file that sets the workspace root of the given project;
  - `etc/repos.json` contains all the repositories involved - can you guess how many repos we need?
  - `TARGETS`, which contains the target descriptions.